sgarlick987/garlickboy/snt.md

 A program counter is maintained which is a 16 bit register holding the address of the next instruction to execute.
 This doesn't have to only be rom, but can be any location in ram, which we can see used with sprites.

+2 byte values are stored little endian in memory.
+Least significant byte is stored first.
+This matters only to us during reading/writing of 16bit values (eg 16bit math, address pointers).

 All programs are written in assembly.

 ## Address bus